codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem"

+## Overview

-A webhook consumer is your application's implementation of a POST endpoint built to receive Codat's webhooks.
-In general, one webhook consumer is required per event type.
+A _webhook consumer_ is your implementation of a POST endpoint that you built to receive Codat's webhooks.
+In general, you need one consumer per [event type](/using-the-api/webhooks/event-types).

-The webhook consumer must receive a POST request and process the event within 15 seconds.
-We advise passing the event to an internal message queue to ensure the event is processed within the alloted time frame.
+This consumer must process the event within 15 seconds when it receives a POST request.
+We recommend passing the event to an internal message queue so that you can process it in time.

 ## Configure webhook consumer